a-fsh-r/Sharif-Digital-Signal-Processing-Project/README.md

 Q1: Fourier Series Coefficients and Spectrum

-Q2: Investigating the phase and magnitude of the Fourier transform of one-dimensional and two-dimensional converted signals
+Q2: Investigating the phase and amplitude of the Fourier transform of one-dimensional and two-dimensional converted signals

 Q3: FFT